Asheboro to Chatham-Randolph Megasite Watermain Extension

 Project Status

-Construction is advancing in stages: Section 4 is complete, Section 3 and 2 are in active installation.
-Remaining work includes the booster pump station and final river and roadway crossings.
-Once testing and final connections are complete, the system is scheduled for substantial completion in 2026, delivering reliable water service to the North Carolina megasite and surrounding communities.
+Construction is progressing in phases.
+Section 4 is complete, Section 3 is installed and undergoing testing, and Section 2 is in inactive installation.
+The booster pump station electrical work remains, while roadway crossings are finished and river work is ongoing.
+After testing and final connections, the system is expected to reach substantial completion in 2026, providing reliable water service to the North Carolina megasite and nearby communities.